 The antioxidant content of instant coffee varies depending on how it is manufactured.
 Processes vary from manufacturer to manufacturer.
 Some processing methods concentrate antioxidant compounds, especially phenols, and flavonoids.

-According to a 2013 paper in the journal Food Chemistry, the authors reported that some instant coffees had a “higher content of these substances [phenols and flavonoids] when compared to other types of coffee.”
+The authors of a 2013 paper in the journal Food Chemistry reported that some instant coffees had a “higher content of these substances [phenols and flavonoids] when compared to other types of coffee.”

 Instant Coffee’s Blood Sugar Benefits

-Instant coffee helps reduce blood sugar levels, according to a study published in 2012 in the Journal of Nutrition and Metabolism.
+Instant coffee helps reduce blood sugar levels, according to a study published in the Journal of Nutrition and Metabolism in 2012.
 Researchers set up a clinical trial with overweight men who had mild-to-moderate elevations in blood sugar.
 The study participants were instructed to drink five cups of instant coffee a day for four months.
 The researchers monitored the blood levels of the subjects.

 At the end of the study, the researchers found that, compared to those who didn’t drink coffee, the instant coffee drinkers had modest improvements in blood sugar levels.
 The effect was the same for both regular and decaf.

 Instant Coffee Is Higher In Toxic Compounds

 Instant coffee is high in a chemical called acrylamide, a compound that has been shown to cause cancer in animals.
 According to the Food and Drug Administration (FDA), acrylamide can also cause nerve damage.
 Acrylamide is found naturally in certain foods and is produced by high-temperature heating.
 Scientists still don’t know the full extent of its health harms.
 Acrylamide is measured in parts-per-billion (ppb).